 This is of course dependent upon the time of year that you come however a general guide would be...

 Work clothing.
 Old comfortable clothes in which to work and get dirty and sweaty.
 Although it can be too hot for long trousers in summer we encourage people to wear something lightweight that can be tucked into socks.
 We have an amazing insect population on the farm but it isn't nice to find them crawling up your legs!
-Wellington boots are useful all year round or work boots (walking boots).
+Wellington boots are useful in winter but work boots are good all year round.
+Old trainers may be sufficient for late spring early summer.
 Hats to shade from sun and protect head from branches etc. Lightweight waterproof jacket.
 Good quality gardening gloves - the leather kind are best and last longest.
 Sunglasses even in winter are a must.
 A personal waterbottle and bag to carry it.
 Off duty clothes suitable for the time of year.
 Your own towel.
 A torch and for those who are really here to see the birds... lightweight binoculors and a good camera.

 Not everyone is the same - and this is a good thing!
 Overall we expect our visitors to behave in a respectful and tolerant manner towards all other visitors and volunteers no matter what their culture, religion or beliefs.
 Inappropriate behaviour is not tolerated.